 Linking over 13,000 host and viral genomes to improve understanding of individual susceptibility to life-threatening COVID-19.

-Funding fourteen Principal Investigator research projects on pathogen genomics to advance SARS-CoV-2 science.
+Funding 23 Principal Investigator research projects on pathogen genomics to advance SARS-CoV-2 science.

 Enabling the generation of over 1.5 million publicly available viral genomes for use by public health agencies to identify and monitor variants of concern and to track the introduction and spread of COVID-19.
 Furthering the understanding of viral transmission, mutations and variants to guide the development of therapeutics, vaccines and diagnostics.